1988 - General developments:

 Country Gold Silver Bronze Total

 August of this year the 1st.
 International BMX event, sanctioned by the I.BMX.F., took place in Jelgava - Latvia.

 Riders present from Denmark, Norway and Sweden as well as from Holland just to mention a few.
 About 200 entries were registered.

 August 4-6th., I.BMX.F. - BMX World Championships, Brisbane - Queensland - Australia took place at the Chandler Velodrome.

 My wife and I went to Australia un-announced on July 27th.
 Surprised Nico Does and other Blue Thunder team members at their hotel in Ipswich.
 Trip to Australia through Singapore.
-After arriving in Brisbane we were picked up by Keith Brennan from Ipswich and brought to a Golf course were I met with Tadashi Inoue (one of the original founders of the I.BMX.F) and we played golf for some hours.
-We visited one of the Pre-races at Sandgate on August 2nd and visited with our friend Keith Brennan from the Ipswich BMX club.
-With all team members we also made a tour along the Gold Coast, did swim in Ocean (we were crazy people said).
+After arriving in Brisbane we were picked up by Keith Brennan from the Ipswich BMX club and brought to a Golf course were I met with Tadashi Inoue (one of the original founders of the I.BMX.F) and we played golf for some hours.
+We visited one of the Pre-races at Sandgate on August 2nd. and visited with our friend Keith Brennan from the Ipswich BMX club.
+With all team members we also made a tour along the Gold Coast, did swim in the Ocean (we were crazy people they Aussies said).

 Final results in Superclass 20 inch:

 4. Wilco Groenendaal (NL),

 6. Marco Mathey (D),

 5. Billy Griggs (USA),